Who is designing and leading the SDSU Flexible Course Institute (Flex-CDI)?

 Each participant will be grouped together with a cohort under the direction of a faculty peer mentor who will be available to answer your questions.
 Additionally, course facilitators, module designers, and peer mentors will participate actively in the discussion boards associated with each module.
 The Virtual FIT center will also help with additional training on learning technologies/tools.

-May I complete more than the eight modules (four required and four electives)?
+May I complete more than the required modules?

-While your peer mentor will track your progress through eight modules (four required and four electives), you will be able to view the content (readings and videos) for all of the elective modules, including those you do not complete as part of the Institute.
+While your peer mentor will track your progress through the eight modules, you will be able to view the content (readings and videos) for all of the elective modules, including those you do not participate in as part of the Institute.

 When do I select my “electives”?